unattended-backpack/magister/README.md

 # magister

-Vast.ai instance manager.

-To be used along with [`Hierophant`](https://github.com/unattended-backpack/hierophant/).
+[Vast.ai](https://vast.ai/) instance manager to be used along with [`Hierophant`](https://github.com/unattended-backpack/hierophant/).

+Magister ensures a constant amount of Vast.ai instances of a specific template are running.
+It creates those instances on startup and periodically checks the instance count.
+If it is below the desired instance count then more instances are requested.
+Magister hooks into Hierophant to allow Hierophant to command Magister to drop specific instances.
+Instances created by Magister will appear with the tag `magister` on the Vast.ai instance tab.
+Instances can be deleted from the Vast.ai frontend and Magister will detect this and allocate new instances.

+*IMPORTANT NOTE*: To allow for inspection, instances aren't deallocated up when Magister is shut down.
+You will have to go into the Vast.ai instance manager and manually destroy the instances after Magister is stopped.
+This behaviour can be changed.

 ## Running

 ### Requirements

-- Vast.ai API with an account balance
+- Vast.ai API key with an account balance
-- Running Hierophant instance

 ### Run in docker-compose with Hierophant (recommended)